 To initiate visits, a prisoner must first send a “visiting form” to the person with whom he wants to visit.
 The form will require information that allows a staff member to conduct a background check.
 Once the staff member has completed the background check, he will update the visiting list.
 As an authorized visitor, the guest must subject himself or herself to all rules of the institution.
 That includes authorizing guards to search the vehicle and the individual’s body for contraband.
 The visitor must agree to walk through metal detectors and submit to other types of searching in the guard’s relentless commitment “to preserve the security of the institution.”

-At Prison Professor, our expert consultants assist our clients with understanding visiting policies and how to make the most of visits.
+Learn visiting policies and how to make the most out of visits.
 Although visiting may seem invasive at first, in time, prisoners may rely on visits as a useful mechanism to maintain family and community ties.
 As with the telephone, the primary challenge prisoners have with visiting is managing access with the many time restrictions that administrators place on visiting.

 The other challenge related to visiting concerns physical contact.
 Rules authorize prisoners to hug and kiss their visitors briefly at the start of a visit and at the conclusion of a visit.
 Yet if guards deem the outward display of affection to be too much, they may terminate the visit and issue a disciplinary infraction.
 Such rules can elevate the stress during family visits in some institutions.
 Our experts at Prison Professor always advise our clients to study rules pertaining to visiting.
 They will not want to lose visiting privileges during their journey.